 The University has the responsibility to develop policies, procedures, and standards which will ensure protection of the rights of each member of its academic community.
+Policies, procedures, and standards are updated as needed including additions/addendums.
 The following are included among the responsibilities of students: